owen234/omnifold-testing1/README.md

 Some things were taken or adapted from Ben Nachman's OmniFold tutorial.  https://github.com/hep-lbdl/OmniFold

 This is a collection of code for studying unbinned maximum likelihood fits that are performed on the output of OmniFold, which produces weighted events, where the event weights have non-zero correlations.
+The analysis is broken up into steps, where the workflow may look something like this to do a complete study:

+- toy_study*.ipynb :  Check the basic Omnifold setup.
+- bootstrap_toy_study*.ipynb :  Run bootstraps for that setup.
+- inspect-bootstraps.ipynb :  Look at the output of the bootstraps.
+May be run while the bootstrap_toy_study is still in progress.
+- bootstrap-nd-fitting*.ipynb :  Run unbinned maximum likelihood fits on the Omnifold output for the bootstraps
+- inspect-bootstraps.ipynb :  Look at the bootstraps including the fits
+- analyze-bootstrap*.ipynb :  Look at the correlations between the event weights in the bootstraps.
+- plot-bootstrap*.ipynb :  Make plots of the event weight correlations.

 Here's a few descriptions of things that are in here.